POWR-TAP/POWR-TAP/README.md

 ## Architecture of Projects

+TAP is a video-based, multiple-choice, pop quiz gaming app where players receive push notifications with links to quiz videos (1-2 minute runtime) that contain pertinent financial skill building information and must answer multiple-choice questions correctly to win $5.
+Each player is given two (2) chances per quiz and bonus rounds allow winners to level-up their winnings.

 TAP is a financial literacy mobile app combined with backend systems that allow for reporting and incentivized learning.